Member Directory

 Blogger Website I cull local obituaries for the Third District in LA County.
 I've begun to highlight singularly good ones on my blog.
 Jamie Passaro

-Freelance writer Dear Person Website Jamie Passaro is a freelance writer who runs the obituary writing service Dear Person.
+Freelance writer dear person Website Jamie Passaro is a freelance writer who runs the obituary writing service Dear Person.
 Her articles, interviews, and essays have been published in The New York Times, Oregon Humanities, Full Grown People, The Washington Post parenting blog, TheAtlantic.com, The Sun, and Utne Magazine, among other places.
 Jamie comes to the work of obituary writing with an intense love of people’s stories and the way those stories can be captured and passed on, creating and invigorating memories, and soothing grieving loved ones.
-In addition to writing obituaries, Jamie is available to write eulogies and other speeches and to coach you in writing your own obituary Miki Pfeffer
+In addition to writing obituaries, Jamie is available to write eulogies and other speeches and to coach you in writing your own obituary.
+Kathryn Perry

-Retired obituaries editor Atlanta Journal-Constitution I created the AJC news obits page in 1996 and have written 2,000 obituaries on extraordinary ordinary people.
-A recipient of SPOW's Lifetime Achievement Award, I give humorous talks on obits and have appeared on NPR and CBS News Sunday Morning.
+Retired obituaries editor Atlanta Journal-Constitution Dubbed Doyenne of the Death Beat, I created the AJC news obits page in 1996 and have written 2,000 obituaries on extraordinary ordinary people.
+A recipient of SPOW's Lifetime Achievement Award, I give humorous talks on obits and have appeared on NPR, Australian Broadcasting Corporation’s Nightlife, San Francisco’s KQED and CBS News Sunday Morning.
+I have been profiled in Mental Floss and ATLANTA magazine.
 My work is cited in The New Yorker, professional journals and newspapers from the U.S. to Singapore.
-I am quoted in a journalism text book and my work is mentioned in three other books.
-In the social media world, my work is blogged about online in The Buttry Diary and appears in an obit writing podcast.
+I am quoted in a journalism textbook and my work is mentioned or featured in several other books.
+In the social media world, my work is discussed in podcasts and blogged about online.
 Mary Prendergast

 Obituary writer Website My mission is to help people heal, adapt and grow physically, psychologically and spiritually.
 My career is in transition to hospice and palliative care chaplaincy, and it is fundamentally about writing the last chapter in a person's memoir.
 I am adding obituaries as a service for my clients.
-Cierra Robinson
+Glenn Rifkin

 Spoken word poet, freelance writer and artist, Cierra Robinson currently resides in South Florida.
 She is also a recent graduate of Florida Atlantic University working on her first fiction novel while contributing to the Happy Herald a positive news publication.
 Sarah Rose